Frequently Asked Questions For Patients

 Contact your doctor’s office for more information about how they protect your medical information, or call 1-800-MEDICARE to learn more about how Medicare protects your medical information.

-When a doctor participates in the ACO, their patients have the option to participate in or opt-out of the program.
-We strongly encourage participation so that we can help you and your doctor achieve the highest quality of care, at the right time, and in the right setting.
-We are a HIPAA-compliant organization, so your data will always remain safe and protected.
+When a doctor participates in the ACO, their patients or beneficiaries are not participants.
+Patients of participating ACO physicians benefit from the highest quality of care, at the right time, and in the right setting.

 How do I know if my Physician is in an ACO?